bpandola/advent-of-code/2020/README.md

 that the whole number could simple be parsed as a string of bits!

 This was an ingenious puzzle.
 Kudos to the AoC creator.

+## Day 6: Custom Customs

+Of course my fastest, most accurate attempt so far would be on a day when I couldn't start at 9pm...
+Maybe the lack of pressure is what allowed me to not make any dumb mistakes.
+Whatever the cause, I was able to just get to work, banging out about 15 lines of code in less than ten minutes, with both answers correct on the first try.
+Feels good, man.